 Living in a small apartment doesn’t mean you lack the space for composting, it just means you have to be inventive in how you use that space.
 You may not have a large backyard to place a compost pile, but you can definitely use your kitchen countertop or under your sink for small compost bins.

-A voir aussi : How Can Smart Helmets Improve Safety for Motorcyclists in the UK?
+Sujet a lire : How Can Smart Helmets Improve Safety for Motorcyclists in the UK?

 For people who are just starting, a countertop compost bin could be the easiest option.
 These are typically small, airtight, and equipped with a carbon filter to control the odor.
 You can add your fruit and vegetable scraps to it daily.
 Another option is to use a larger bin that can fit underneath your kitchen sink.
 You can also consider outdoor options if you have a small balcony.